Skip to content

 What will happen to the fenced compound area at the back of the building?

 The compound area is owned by the Council and is primarily used by the grounds maintenance team for storage.
-This compound will remain and a new gated entrance will be part of the works to the improvement of the site.
+This compound will remain and a new gated entrance will be part of the works.

 Will there be baby changing facilities?